 One of the four passengers that the suspect left severely injured in her car was her own sister.

-Lara has been turned over to local authorities and is expected in court this week.
+Lara is expected in court this week.

 City News Service contributed to this story.